-Lockdowns, business rollbacks threatened amid surging virus
+Europe and US facing new round of shutdowns amid virus surge

 “We can’t ignore what is happening around us, because without action, this could look worse than anything we saw in the spring,” he said.

-The setback is especially dispiriting in Europe, which after a devastatingly lethal spring seemed to have beaten back the virus over the summer and was seen as an example of what the U.S. could accomplish if Americans would just stop their political infighting and listen to the scientists.
+The long-feared surge is blamed in part on growing disregard for social distancing and mask-wearing, as well as the onset of cold weather, which is forcing people indoors, where the virus can spread more easily.

-Stocks around the world tumbled on worries that fresh lockdowns and rollbacks of business will further drag down economies.
+After a devastatingly lethal spring, Europe seemed to have beaten back the virus over the summer.
+Its success was seen as a reproach to the United States and an example of what the U.S. could accomplish if Americans would just stop their political infighting and listen to the scientists.

-The S&P 500, Dow Jones Industrial Average and the Nasdaq composite were all down in morning trading on Wall Street.
-Markets were dropping even more sharply in Europe, in anticipation of lockdowns in France and Germany.
+The S&P 500, the Dow Jones Industrial Average and the Nasdaq were all down in afternoon trading on Wall Street amid worries that fresh lockdowns and rollbacks of business will further drag down economies.

 The virus is blamed for more than 250,000 deaths in Europe and about 227,000 in the U.S., according to the count kept by Johns Hopkins University.